Nordic-Accessibility-Community-Group/working-with-EN-301-549/Accessibility Statement Template.md

 > Here you list the errors you know about.

 ### Accessibility of the apps
+> Make sure there are anchor links to each section so you can link directly to the correct heading from the Appstore or Google Play.
+(For example: mainsite.com/access#primary-app-iOS)
 #### Primary app (iOS)
 > Here you list the errors you know about.
 #### Primary app Android)